oNora/Node.js_snippets/README.md

 ### 4. `sample`

 Simulation of quiz.
-Greeting basic server and send information between serwer and client side.
-Using `handlebars.js` to update new info from server without refresh the page.
+Creating basic server and send information between server and client side.
+Using `handlebars.js` to update new info from server without refreshing the page.